Seatis/my-teaching-materials/preparation/README.md

 Bonus task: You have Hungarian keyboard layout on your computer?
 Set it to English, try it out with that.
 See how much easier your life just got?

 https://typing.io/lesson/javascript/jquery/traversing.js/1

+### Github

+It's the Facebook for programmers, make sure you have an account.

+### Visual Studio Code

+A great code editor for programming.
+Get it at https://code.visualstudio.com

+## Write your personal wiki

+Visit [insert link here] this spreadsheet and make a copy of it.
+You'll find questions and keywords for concepts.
+Make sure you write a 1 liner explanation with your own words.

+We will build cool stuff on this wiki on your first week.
+It's also a good tool to track your progress.